honeycomb on a fork

 However, it is important to note that individuals allergic to bee venom or pollen should avoid consuming honeycomb due to potential risks.

-Can You Eat Raw Honeycomb?
+Can You Eat Honeycomb?
 Yes, You Can!

 Bees on a honeycomb with a close-up view

-Is Eating Raw Honeycomb Safe?
+Is Eating Honeycomb Safe?

 It is perfectly safe to eat honeycomb!
 Of course, we don't recommend scarfing down a whole block in one sitting, but having a chunk on your toast, over oatmeal, or in your tea is delicious now and then.

 Fresh-made beeswax from the hive is soft and chewable.
-Raw honeycomb by itself has a texture similar to gum.
+Honeycomb by itself has a texture similar to gum.
 Lots of our older customers tell us that they used to chew it right from their own grandparents' hives when they were children, spitting out the wax after the honey was gone, though swallowing it is perfectly fine too.

 honeycomb on cheese board with crackers and nuts

-How Long Does Raw Honeycomb Last?
+How Long Does Honeycomb Last?

 Honey and honeycomb are the perfect treats with an indefinite shelf life.
 If you want to store the comb between uses, you can keep it in your pantry or on the counter.
 For long-term storage, you can freeze it.
 Remove from the freezer and allow to thaw for a few hours before enjoying.